 Why Do Dogs Lick Their Noses?

-Dogs lick their noses to transfer all sorts of scent particles to their scent detection glands to better interpret and understand their environment, and these particles stick better on wet surfaces.
+Dogs lick their noses to transfer all sorts of scent particles to their scent detection glands to interpret better and understand their environment, and these particles stick better on wet surfaces.

 A dry nose is uncomfortable for your dog, and it interferes with their ability to be great sniffers.
-Sense of smell is one of dogs’ strongest strengths.
+Sense of smell is one of the dogs’ strongest strengths.

 Dogs also lick their noses to cool down because their noses are densely filled with blood vessels and capillaries that causes the blood circulating in their nose to cool down when they lick their noses.